Experiencing Austin during SXSW

 Learn about Texas and US history at the Bullock Texas State History Museum and the LBJ Presidential Library.
 I love walking around the Capitol and standing on the star in the center.

 Two-stepping: This dance is rarely found outside of Texas—and no, it isn’t line dancing.
 Austin has a large dancing community keeps The Broken Spoke, Donn’s Depot, and Continental Club lively (just to name a few staple venues).
 With the friendly people here, you will have fun with friend or on your own—and don’t be surprised when a stranger asks you to join them on the dance floor!

 Activities: If you want to get in a round of golf, but not sacrifice a ton of time, try out Butler Pitch & Putt for short range fun or grab some new friends for Peter Pan Putt Putt.
 Pete's Piano Bar is my favorite place to sing along to staple songs of every genre, but the Spazmatics are my favorite for 80s and 90s pop.

 "Keep Austin Weird:" Austin's slogan is rooted in the idea of supporting local businesses.
 Many craft fairs come through here because of the healthy artisan community.
 Stop by the 23rd Street Artists' Market or connect with a local vendor via Etsy—it's so rewarding to buy in person from the artist.

 Reading material: Head to a Half Price Books for an interesting selection of second hand books.
 What I've enjoyed sharing most are copies of Texas Monthly and Austin Monthly magazines.

-Burnt orange: I may be a little partial, but a sassy UT shirt is always welcome on my gift list.
+Burnt orange: I may be a little partial, but a UT shirt (or Austin-themed anything) is always welcome on my gift list.
 If you do want to buy any longhorn gear for friends or family, head to the University Co-op for the proper experience.